Cruise on Loch Katrine

 Loch Katrine's History

 Novelist and poet Walter Scott penned his classic The Lady of the Lake about Loch Katrine.
 Published in 1810, it was the blockbuster of its day.
-Scott's vivid description of the landscapes drew many visitors to see it for themselves, which as a result is why Loch Katrine is considered the birthplace of Scottish tourism.
+Scott's vivid description of the landscapes drew many visitors to see it for themselves, which is why Loch Katrine is considered the birthplace of Scottish tourism.

 Loch Katrine Circular Cruises